-Your current situation can be depicted as "The Receptive" transforming into "Return (The Turning Point)".
+Your current situation can be depicted as "Waiting (Nourishment)" transforming into "The Joyous, Lake".

-In front of you lies "Earth" which transforms into "Thunder".
-That means that docility and receptivity are being transformed into movement, initiative, and action.
-Behind you lies "Earth", representing docility and receptivity.
+In front of you lies "Water" which transforms into "Lake".
+That means that danger and the unknown are being transformed into joy, pleasure, and attraction.
+Behind you lies "Heaven" which transforms into "Lake".
+That means that strength and creativity are being transformed into joy, pleasure, and attraction.

 The Situation